tsunami416604/azure-docs.hu-hu/articles/active-directory/conditional-access/require-tou.md

 ---
-title: Rövid útmutató – Azure Active Directory feltételes hozzáférés által védett felhőalapú alkalmazások elérése előtt el kell fogadni a használati feltételeket tartalmazó fájl szükséges |} A Microsoft Docs
+title: Conditional Access require terms of use - Azure Active Directory
-description: Ez a rövid útmutatóban megismerheti, hogyan megkövetelheti, hogy az Azure Active Directory feltételes hozzáférés által kiválasztott felhőalapú alkalmazásokhoz való hozzáférés megadása előtt elfogadja a használati feltételeket.
+description: In this quickstart, you learn how you can require that your terms of use are accepted before access to selected cloud apps is granted by Azure Active Directory Conditional Access.
 services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.topic: quickstart
-ms.date: 12/14/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: calebb
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: ba684209b497792cd2f520f6b530168959e62d7f
+ms.openlocfilehash: 3dd1b4cf554e773f49a15ac5cedcbcc5b3e710b9
-ms.sourcegitcommit: 79496a96e8bd064e951004d474f05e26bada6fa0
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67506913"
+ms.locfileid: "74380105"
 ---
-# <a name="quickstart-require-terms-of-use-to-be-accepted-before-accessing-cloud-apps"></a>Gyors útmutató: Felhőbeli alkalmazások elérése előtt el kell fogadni a használati feltételeket tartalmazó fájl megkövetelése
+# <a name="quickstart-require-terms-of-use-to-be-accepted-before-accessing-cloud-apps"></a>Quickstart: Require terms of use to be accepted before accessing cloud apps

-Előtt fér hozzá az egyes felhőalapú alkalmazásokhoz a környezetében, érdemes hozzájárulási beolvasni a felhasználó elfogadja a használati feltételeket (feltételek) formájában.
-Az Azure Active Directory (Azure AD) feltételes hozzáférés a következőket tartalmazza:
+Before accessing certain cloud apps in your environment, you might want to get consent from users in form of accepting your terms of use (ToU).
+Azure Active Directory (Azure AD) Conditional Access provides you with:

-- Egy egyszerű módszer a használati feltételek konfigurálása
+- A simple method to configure ToU
-- Elfogadja a használati feltételeket a feltételes hozzáférési szabályzat segítségével megkövetelése lehetőséggel
+- The option to require accepting your terms of use through a Conditional Access policy

-Ez a rövid útmutató ismerteti, hogyan konfigurálható egy [Azure AD feltételes hozzáférési szabályzat](../active-directory-conditional-access-azure-portal.md) , amelyhez a kiválasztott felhőalapú alkalmazások a környezetben el kell fogadni a használati feltételek.
+This quickstart shows how to configure an [Azure AD Conditional Access policy](../active-directory-conditional-access-azure-portal.md) that requires a ToU to be accepted for a selected cloud app in your environment.

 ![Szabályzat létrehozása](./media/require-tou/5555.png)